 I have not been enthralled by a cookbook in a very long time.
 Then I received Yotam Ottolenghi‘s gorgeous book Plenty.
 As soon as I removed the wrapper and turned the first page; I knew a love affair was about to begin.
 The drool-worthy photographs and innovative recipes, made me want to cook every recipe in the book, and inspired me to make this Butternut Squash Stew.

 Before training at Le Cordon Bleu in London, where his acclaimed restaurants are located, Ottolenghi’s spent his youth in Israel.
 After he served in the Israel Defense Forces, he studied philosophy and comparative literature.
 In 1997 he moved to London where he began toying with a passion.

-We normally give away something that we love, over the holidays, this year we decided to wait until the new year.
 Everyone should own a vegetarian cookbook to fall back on when wanting to create new and exciting vegetable dishes.
 This should be the one that graces your bookshelf.
 We love this book so much, that we want one of you to enjoy it as much as we do.
-Anyone can win, it does not matter where you live!
-Thanks for entering and best of luck!

 - 1 1/2 lb butternut squash, peeled and cut into chunks